 Creating an Environment for Academic Success

-When the student transitions from wilderness expedition to base camp, they will engage in several Academic programs that will allow them to practice their newly learned skills in a new environment and with different team members.
+When the student transitions from wilderness expedition to base camp, they will engage in several academic programs that will allow them to practice their newfound skills in a different environment with new team members.

 Unlike other wilderness programs where academics are only “in the field”, we believe in the value of a more traditional environment back at base camp.
-Academics is often where students struggle and where progress can be made.
-It is also part of the “real world” so at Trails we believe it is important to see gains here as well.
-This focus sets us apart from other wilderness therapy schools for children with behavior problems.
+Academics are often where students struggle and become frustrated, so significant progress can be made.
+It is also beneficial that students practice in a classroom environment so they are more easily able to adapt to their home classroom after their time at Trails.

-Trails has an AdvancEd (SACS) accredited academic curriculum enabling students to transfer credits back home.
-Plus, there is proven benefits to bringing students into a more traditional classroom setting while in the therapeutic environment.
+Trails has a Cognia (formerly known as AdvancEd (SACS)) accredited academic program, enabling students to transfer credits back home.
+Plus, there are proven benefits to bringing students into a more traditional classroom setting while in the therapeutic environment.
 Adding a personalized classroom environment helps our students achieve success and practice their new skills in a school setting.